docwho2/java-connect-lex-chatgpt/README.md

 Because tearing down and building Connect instances is rate limited and can lock you out for 30 days, you will need to pass in an instance ID of an existing Amazon Connect instance to deploy this project.
 You will also need to allocate a phone number and associate it with the created call flow.
 You can of course use an existing phone number in your instance and temporarily point it at the "connect-chatgpt-gptflow".
 If you are deploying this, the assumption would be you are familiar enough with Amazon Connect to bring up an instance and allocate a phone number or you already have an existing instance.
-You will also need an [OpenAI API key](https://platform.openai.com/account/api-keys) saved to parameter store (OPENAI_API_KEY is the default in the template).
+You will also need an [OpenAI API key](https://platform.openai.com/account/api-keys) saved to [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)
+(OPENAI_API_KEY is the default in the template).

 Other Features:
 - Use of [Static Prompts](https://docs.aws.amazon.com/connect/latest/adminguide/setup-prompts-s3.html) defined in the CloudFormation itself.
+  Polly is fast inside Connect, but I just have to believe longer static prompts from S3 will provide lower latency for playback.
 - Background lookup of call data that doesn't block the call flow waiting on a result.
 - Multilingual support.
 Spanish and English are supported, but another language supported by Lex and ChatGPT should be easy to implement.
 - Lex Intents